5 Dental Milestones for Children

 2. Teething Ends

-By ages two to three, your toddler should be growing out of the teething phase, meaning they should now have a full set of primary (baby) teeth!
-If you notice that your child has not grown in all of his or her teeth by age three, they need to see a pediatric dentist.
+By ages two to three, your toddler should be growing out of the teething phase, meaning they should now have a full set of primary teeth!

 This milestone is where you can tell if there are issues regarding the child’s teeth.
-Issues can include but are not limited to overlapping teeth, underbites, or overbites.
+Issues can include, but are not limited to, overlapping teeth, underbites, or overbites.
 If you notice any problems in the way the teeth have grown, be sure to see a dentist at your earliest convenience.
 Primary teeth give an idea of how permanent (adult) teeth might look once they grow, so it is a good idea to get in front of the problem before it becomes a larger issue.

 3. Primary Teeth Fall Out

 Around the age of six and over the next few years, children will start losing their primary teeth, and permanent teeth will grow to replace them.
 We know what you’re thinking: “Oh no, not this again!”
-Don’t worry though!
+Don’t worry, though!
 This process will be much less painful for your child than the first time they had teeth growing in.
 This is because the gums already have a spot for the permanent teeth to grow into.
 With that being said, your child may still experience slight discomfort while the permanent teeth come in.

-More often than not, primary teeth will loosen and fall out naturally.
-However, they can fall out as a result of an impact.
 Since primary teeth are much softer than permanent teeth, it is recommended that children wear mouthguards if they participate in any sports that could result in an impact on the mouth area.

 A young girl holding a rainbow umbrella